alexfernandez/alexfernandez.github.io/2025/on-art.md

 To the point that style is unavoidable, just embrace it.
 But it can be worth your time to venture out of your own personality.

+For many artists their egos can become a problem: for some reason, staying in touch with your inner feelings and being able to project them to others make people believe they are more important than the rest.
+Being able to keep your ego within checks is a valuable asset in your career.

 ## Caveats

 I don't have any particular credentials to speak about art,